 That's all they know and never go curious as to what other options they have, like you don't have to go through the whole progit book or read the entire git-scm doc,I'll still link it in case you do want too, but at least try to figure out how much more powerful git can be, you can manipulate history, you can manipulate commits by travelling back in time! but then people are stuck with just Pull Requests on the Web portals instead of learning how to use patches.

-git restore --staged if you’ve got the newer versions.
+git restore --staged <file-path> if you've got the newer versions.

 But you wouldn't know that unless you actually went ahead and got curious about what all the tool you are using can offer.
 The same applies to the code editors you use, the Database GUI's or even source control tools you use.
 For the longest time I've used sourcetree from atlassian for handing projects and commits just because I like their differ UI , started using Sublime Merge because of the same reasons and the merge conflict handling of sublime merge is amazing, though I hardly get conflicts on personal projects (cause I develop alone, not cause I'm that good!) but the tool comes handy when working with a team from work, still I prefer going ahead and referring the git doc every now and then to see any new sub command addition or checking what other commands I have available.

 This helps me decide if I should do a normal squash or a fixup on commits in my git workflow.

 There's a million reasons to learn the tool properly but just take this one.